KyunHwan/online_rl/env_actor/inference_engine_utils/README.md

 # env_actor/inference_engine_utils

 Utility functions for policy inference, primarily **action inpainting** — the technique used to blend overlapping action chunks for smooth real-time control.
+See [../../docs/10_glossary.md#action-inpainting](../../docs/10_glossary.md#action-inpainting) for the term.

 ## Background